 Another hormone responsible for sleep and relaxation is melatonin, which is released when you’re in a darker environment.
 Therefore, keep the room lighting low or use candles to give the place a more spa-like ambiance.

-You can also add relaxing aroma through scented candles made of natural ingredients (not the paraffin-based ones that release carcinogenic toxins) and essential oils like lavender, vanilla and rose.
+You can also add relaxing aroma through scented candles made with natural ingredients (not the paraffin-based ones that release carcinogenic toxins) and essential oils like lavender, vanilla and rose.

 Another option is to buy affordable home foot spa machines that come with fancier features such as vibration, bubbles, heat and even a waterfall effect.
 You can also get a hot moist towel and use it to relax the feet before the massage as well as to remove oils and other impurities after the massage.